 If we are facing solid grammatical errors, I step back with students and practice correcting common writing errors.
 These problems are normally: run-on sentences, comma splices, fragments, wordiness, comma placement with introductory elements, misplaced modifiers, and dangling modifiers.

 I begin working with small improvements with paragraph writing and continue it all year.
 These activities are sometimes done alone, in a conference with me, or in stations.
 Since different students have different needs with different papers, I try to rotate the methods of delivery.

 By weaving small high school writing assignments into class work, I can continue gathering data, helping individual students, and building community.

 The biggest realization that positively changed my writing instruction is that I tell students that all people write differently—very differently.
 Students think there is one approach, and that is untrue.

-Students also think that writers sit and write and publish!
+Sometimes, students also think that writers sit and write and publish!
 They don’t want to edit and revise because they believe famous authors don’t.
 When I explain the writing process of famous authors, students feel better.
 I created a writing process chart that reflects this: it flows.
 That chart (I hang it in my room and give a copy to students) doesn’t have numbers.
 That chart accounts for the idea that students write in varying ways.
 I want them to find the way that works for them.

 Considering all of that, I provide students with varying ways to pre-write/brainstorm.
 I require students to brainstorm, but I encourage them to find what works for them: a web, bulleted list, puzzle chart, and on.